Afghanistan crisis: Here's how you can help the Afghan people as thousands become refugees

 Afghan Aid is responding with emergency assistance where needed and supporting families who have lost their homes and livelihoods as a result of the conflict.

 Islamic Relief is currently sending water, hygiene kits, shelter, and more for displaced families.
-It is providing orphan support and vocational training, and delivering urgent flood relief to help families suffering from hunger.
+The charity is providing orphan support and vocational training, and delivering urgent flood relief to help families suffering from hunger.

 Women for Afghan Women is a grassroots civil society organisation dedicated to protecting and promoting the rights of disenfranchised Afghan women and girls in Afghanistan.
 The charity says it is working day and night to provide safe shelter, resources, and aid to keep the thousands of women, children, families, and the staff who are under its care safe.